February 27, 2026 · The FREED Team

 That is it.
 The entire exercise takes about 75 seconds.

 It activates your parasympathetic nervous system.
-A nicotine craving triggers your fight-or-flight response — elevated heart rate, shallow breathing, anxiety.
-The 4-7-8 technique directly counters this by activating the vagus nerve, which triggers your body's rest-and-digest response.
+A nicotine craving triggers your fight-or-flight response — your sympathetic nervous system fires up, your heart rate increases, your breathing becomes shallow and rapid, cortisol floods your system, and you experience that familiar sense of urgency and anxiety.
+The 4-7-8 technique directly counters this by activating the parasympathetic nervous system — the "rest and digest" branch that calms everything down.

 It provides a physical ritual.
-Part of nicotine addiction is the physical act — bringing something to your mouth, inhaling, exhaling.
+Part of nicotine addiction is the physical act — bringing something to your mouth, inhaling, exhaling, the rhythmic repetition.
 The 4-7-8 technique gives your body a substitute physical ritual that is actually beneficial.
+You are still inhaling and exhaling with purpose.
+You are still engaging in a rhythmic, repetitive physical act.
+But instead of introducing a neurotoxin into your body, you are activating your body's natural calming mechanisms.

 The best tool is the one you actually use.
 Practice 4-7-8 breathing a few times when you are not craving so it becomes automatic when you are.
 Like any skill, it gets easier and more effective with repetition.